ayakael/build/apk/v3.15/main/dotnet-5.0/README.md

 # Patch notes

+## applications-insights_fix-net40-location.patch
+   Because paths on Linux are case sensitive.
+Applications insights looks for <dotnet/applications-insights>/src/Core/Managed/net40 in net40 while the repo has a Net40.
+Patch moves whatever is in Net40 to net40
+## build_darc-fix-alpine.patch
+   Darc has a segmentation fault on Alpine due to not chosing the correct binary architecture.
+This patch deletes all the wrong ones so that it is forced to chose the correct one.
+See dotnet/source-build issue #1868.
 ## runtime_add-rid-for-alpine-315.patch/_
    As of version 5.0.12, runtime does not have the RIDs for Alpine Linux 3.15.
    This patch adds them.
 See dotnet/core issue #6985